kippjohnson/reproducible_research/README.md

 git push origin master
 ```

 If all goes well, your push to Github should be working.
 Go to [Travis-CI.com](https://travis-ci.com) or [Travis-CI.org](https://travis-ci.org), where you should see the build of your project commencing.
+When it finishes, your completed build will be pushed to Docker Hub where it can be downloaded and run by other researchers.
 Congratulations!